How First-Time Home Loan Borrowers Benefit from No-CIBIL Requirement

 In the absence of a CIBIL score, banks and NBFCs such as Godrej Capital focus on alternative indicators of financial stability.
 These factors include salary slips, income tax returns, bank account history and employment stability.
 Applicants may also be asked to provide co-applicants or guarantor support to strengthen their case.

-By focusing on income and repayment capacity rather than credit history, lenders are able to ensure that deserving applicants are not excluded from the housing finance system.
+By focusing on income and repayment capacity rather than credit history, lenders can ensure that deserving applicants are not excluded from the housing finance system.

 Practical Advantages for Young Professionals & New Borrowers